Why you should never use the same password for more than one account

 dialogue windows, passwords, and notifications with eyes on them

-With all these accounts, coming up with a strong and unique password or passphrase to protect each of them can seem inconvenient or perhaps even overwhelming.
+With all these accounts, coming up with a strong and unique password PasswordCombination of letters and numbers you select to secure an account or device. or passphrase PassphraseCombination of random words you select to secure an account or device. to protect each of them can seem inconvenient or perhaps even overwhelming.
 It can feel like all those passwords will be difficult to remember.
 The problem is that using the same password for multiple accounts can lead to hacks across multiple platforms.

 Here’s why you should never use the same password for more than one account: